-When an Arizona construction site accident occurs, there are two bodies of law that could be relevant to the situation.
-The first is the law of worker’s compensation, which in Arizona entitles someone who has been injured on the job to receive benefits that include funds paid out to the worker, medical care necessary to rehabilitate the worker and perhaps vocational training and other, more long-term needs if the worker is injured badly enough that he or she will not be able to regain the construction work job.
+When a Phoenix construction site accident occurs, there are two bodies of law that could be relevant to the situation.
+The first is the law of workers compensation, which in Arizona entitles someone who has been injured on the job to receive benefits that include funds paid out to the worker, medical care necessary to rehabilitate the worker and perhaps vocational training and other, more long-term needs if the worker is injured badly enough that he or she will not be able to regain the construction work job.

-In many situations, worker’s compensation law will govern these accidents, but even within this relatively clear-cut body of law challenges can arise.
+In many situations, workers compensation law will govern these accidents, but even within this relatively clear-cut body of law challenges can arise.
 Claims can be denied, other issues such as allegations of preexisting conditions can arise and the worker can be left to suffer with little or no help until the situation is resolved.
-It is in these situations where help from an Arizona worker’s compensation lawyer can be essential to coming to a fair conclusion in regards to the claim at hand.
+It is in these situations where help from a Phoenix workers compensation lawyer can be essential to coming to a fair conclusion in regards to the claim at hand.

 Third Party Liability